 Gabriella (Gabby) Tucker (2022)

 A rising junior guard at Blind Brook High School in Rye Brook, NY, Tucker handles the rock with proficiency, to go along with her sweet outside shot.
-Plus, she can drive to the hoop while finishing well, not mention her keen ability to find open teammates when the need arises.
+Plus, she can drive to the hoop while finishing well, not to mention her keen ability to find open teammates when the need arises.

 The 5-foot-6 Tucker averaged 14.1 points per game for the Lady Trojans in the 2019-20 season.